NTMA Results and Business Review 2012

 National Pensions Reserve Fund2

 During 2012 significant progress was made in refocusing the NPRF’s investment towards commercial investment in Ireland.
 The NPRF has today announced investment commitments to three new long-term funds that will provide €850 million of equity, credit and restructuring / recovery investment for Irish small and medium-sized businesses (SMEs) and mid-sized corporates.
 The NPRF played a significant role in the development of the funds and will be a cornerstone investor in each alongside additional investment from third-party investors.
-The three funds will involve a total commitment by the NPRF of up to €500 million (see separate statement issued by the NPRF today for details).
+The three funds will involve a total commitment by the NPRF of up to €500 million.

 Other Ireland-focused initiatives during 2012 include the provision of a standby facility to enable the Schools Bundle 3 PPP project (eight primary and post-primary schools) to proceed with European Investment Bank (EIB) financing and the NPRF’s collaboration with Silicon Valley Bank which will make US$100 million of new lending commitments available to fast-growing Irish technology, life science, cleantech, private equity and venture capital businesses.